Poker Table Selection

 The more you play the more you’ll figure out who you can win the most money from.
 You will start build a mental map of where the sources of money are, and who you want to avoid along the way.

-The next time you play, have a browse around the lobby and see if any of your favourite players are active.
+The next time you play, have a browse around the lobby and see if any of your favorite players are active.
 If they are, sit down and start playing some poker.
 Try and sit to their left if you can, as this will give you a positional advantage.

 Poker is about taking advantage of the best opportunities you can find.
 A bad player makes for a good opportunity.